Misscoffeecassie/Group-2/README.md

     * Total costs will be of such a team vs Top Clubs current costs

 **Question 4**:
  * Historical comparison between Messi and Ronaldo between 2017 to 2021 analysing:
     * What skill attributes changed the most
-    * Performance vs potential during the period
+    * goal comparison vs overall performance vs value in Euros
     * outcome of their respective club’s performance in the UEFA Champions league

 Datasets used: